helloitsdaksh/helloitsdaksh/README.md

 * Interests : Data Science, Machine Learning, Deep Learning, Image segmentation

  ## **WHAT I DO**
 - 🔭 I’m currently working as Python Developer
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Deep Learning and DSA
 - 👯 I’m looking to collaborate on projects based on Python
 - 📫 How to reach me: